 On campus, you can consult University Health Services.
 The travel clinic at UHS offers support to students traveling or studying abroad.
 You can make an appointment for a travel consultation by calling the UHS number at (608) 265-5600.
-More information is available on the web site, and travel tips are available as well.
+More information is available on the web site.

 On the web, you can consult:

 Travel takes you out of your comfort zone, which means that you are likely to experience emotional highs as well as lows.
 While traveling and living abroad, it’s always a good idea to take care of yourself physically, especially after arrival: eat well, drink lots of water, get exercise, and rest.
 However, these habits will help with emotional health as well, as will preparing for culture shock and making sure you are equipped to deal with any existing emotional concerns before you go abroad.